Näfels

 Näfels is a former municipality in the canton of Glarus in Switzerland.
 Effective from 1 January 2011, Näfels is part of the municipality of Glarus Nord.

 History

 Näfels is first mentioned in 1240 as Nevels.

 In 1388, the Swiss Confederates beat the Habsburgs at the Battle of Näfels, a victory that proved to be decisive in the series of Swiss-Austrian conflicts that stretched through most of the 14th Century as, in 1389, a peace treaty was signed at Vienna.
 The losses were much higher on the Austrian side, with 2,500 Austrians killed and 54 Swiss.
 The town's Slachtkapelle was created as a memorial to the men who fell in battle, and the Näfelser Fahrt, a pilgrimage to the site of the battle, has been held in April every year since the battle.

+French Revolutionary Wars; the Helvetians and French stopped the Russo-Austrian advance during the combat at Näfels, part of the Battle of Glarus (1799).

 Geography

 Näfels has an area, As of 2006, of 36.9 km2.
 Of this area, 35.9% is used for agricultural purposes, while 37.6% is forested.
 Of the rest of the land, 4.4% is settled (buildings or roads) and the remainder (22.1%) is non-productive (rivers, glaciers or mountains).

 Näfels is located in the Glarner Unterland on the left side of the valley, across from Mollis.
 It consists of the village of Näfels and the scattered settlements that make up the Näfelser Berg and the Oberseetal.